 Brunakra offers residency for artists, writers, journalists, or anybody that carries ideas that requires time and space to realize.
 The period is supposed to end with an exhibit or presentation of the completed work to the public or specially invited guests.
 This is our log of previous visiting residents.

 When you move, I move!
-2020 BRUNAKRA continues to invite physical theatre and dance groups into our residency program.
-We’re happy to have the dance collective Call your Mom from Baltimore USA, as residents in April.
+After two years delay due to the pandemic we’re happy to finally have Call Your Mom in residency during April 2022.
 To say sorry is to move harts.
 Acceptance is everything, look firmly on what you have around you, and adopt, react, interact.

 Say You’re Sorry is Call your Moms grandest project yet – a set of collaborative forgiveness experiments spanning four countries and eight US states.
 In each place we work with artists, faith groups, and social justice movements to formulate questions and solutions on making amends.
 What does a forgiving future look like?
 What redemptive tools do we have to lend to one another?

 Say You’re Sorry is a multimedia exploration of forgiveness and redemption.
-From September 2019 through May 2020, Call Your Mom will be developing various aspects of Say You’re Sorry at residencies across the country and world.
+Call Your Mom will be developing various aspects of Say You’re Sorry at residencies across the country and world.